jamesgarriss/onering/background.md

 ## Description

-Background begins with a brief description of the hero's personality and some details about his formative years.
+A background begins with a brief description of the hero's personality and some details about his formative years.
 The background can be chosen from one of the many pre-generated backgrounds in the game (too many to list here), or it can be created from scratch.
 Here are 3 examples:

 ### Beornings